 - Package is studied to ensure that it doesn't contain libraries or modules with conflicting licenses from what have been said in the description.
 If additional downloads are needed, their licenses are also studied.

-- Add-on is tested for 1-2 hours to see if it works in practice.
+- Add-on is tested to see if it works in practice.
 This study include the

 - Creation of a test application that uses the add-on

 - Cross-browser testing with all browsers supported by Vaadin

 - Memory profiling to ensure that the add-on does not leak badly on server-side

 If the add-on version passes all the above tests, add-on version is marked to be certified in Directory and Publisher is notified about this by email.
 If add-on fails any of the tests, certification process the interrupted and the problem is reported to Publisher.
 Publisher can upload another version and ask the certifier to continue the certification.
 The certification will allways start from the beginning.
 After three failed certification attempts the certification process is terminated.
 If the Publisher still wants to certify the add-on, he must buy another round of certifications.

 Removing Add-on from the Vaadin Directory

 It is not possible to completely remove an add-on from Directory.
 Otherwise someone might use the same add-on name with different content, which gets confusing to the users.